MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/we-recommend-you-close-visual-studio.md

 ## Resolution

-To resolve the issue, close all the instances of Visual Studio, and then restart the Visual Studio installer.
+To resolve the issue, close all the instances of Visual Studio and restart the Visual Studio installer.